Sthlm/runningdigital/content/about.md

 Between 2008 and 2016 this site was dedicated to telling a story about connected health data using emerging technologies.
-Regretfully, I eventually lost access to all site files.
+Regretfully, after a lengthy hiatus I lost access to all site files.

 Currently, runningdigital.com is a landing page for my socials.
-Reach out to me using the icons under my logo at the root of my URL; Twitter, YouTube, Mastodon and email.
+Reach out to me using the icons under my avatar on the root URL with Twitter, YouTube or email.